merenlab/anvio/anvio/docs/artifacts/misc-data-items-order-txt.md

-This is a text file that **contains the information in a %(misc-data-item-orders)s**, used for importing into and exporting this information from your anvi'o project.
+This is a text file that **contains the information in a %(misc-data-items-order)s**, used for importing into and exporting this information from your anvi'o project.

 If you open this file, it will look something like this: